Historical gate Long Ya Men

 Source: CNA, Mediacorp

-The pie charts above show that English has becoming more dominant at homes in just 10 years.
-The percentage of people speaking languages outside of the four official languages and Chinese dialects have also increased, showing our diversity.
+The pie charts above show that English has become more dominant at homes in just 10 years.
+The percentage of people speaking languages outside of the four official languages and Chinese dialects has also increased, showing our diversity.

 Languages Spoken Most Frequently At Home (1957-2020)